 Gertler, an adjunct professor at Towson University, has taken the semester off to focus on his campaign.

-He finished fifth in the Board of Education primary election on April 3 with 24.2 percent of the vote.
+He finished fifth in the on April 3 with 24.2 percent of the vote.
 He came in behind incumbents Janet Siddiqui and Ellen Flynn Giles and newcomers Ann De Lacy and Jackie Scott.

 The following tutoring sessions have been scheduled:

 Saturday, Sept.
 29 from 10 a.m. - noon @

 Saturday, Sept.
 29 from 2 - 4 p.m. @

 Sunday, Oct.
 21 from 2 - 4 p.m. @ Glenwood Branch Library